You may get cold easily due to certain health conditions, including anemia, dehydration, or vitamin deficiency. Treatment can depend on the cause.

 If you’re always feeling cold, you might just have a lower cold tolerance.
 But coldness can also happen with underlying health concerns, many of which can improve with treatment.

-If your cold intolerance doesn’t seem to improve, it’s always a good idea to reach out to a healthcare professional — especially if you have symptoms that could relate to a more serious health condition.
+If your cold intolerance doesn’t seem to improve, it’s always a good idea to speak with a healthcare professional — especially if you have symptoms that could relate to a more serious health condition.